lawson101/next-watch/README.md

 # next-watch/

 A movie discovery site.
-Search for any movie, explore details, and get linked to where you can watch or download it.
+Search for movies, explore details, and get linked to where you can watch or download it.

 Built with React, the TMDB API and Supabase.